Scroll to top

 Foreign Operators

-Foreign security operators face significant regulatory barriers.
-Most assignments require Russian-licensed operators.
+Foreign security operators face significant regulatory barriers in Russia.
+All practical assignments require Russian-licensed operators.
+Foreign nationals cannot carry firearms.

 Quick Reference